 Posted by Signature Medical Group on Monday, December 18, 2017 in Orthopedics

-When you hear the words "rotator cuff,'' many people, especially baseball fans, shudder, thinking about their favorite pitcher hurting his shoulder.
+Upon hearing the words "rotator cuff injury,'' many baseball fans shudder at the thought of their favorite pitcher hurting his shoulder.

 But you don't have to be an athlete to feel the pain.
 Rotator cuff injuries occur most often in people who repeatedly perform overhead motions, the Mayo Clinic says.
 That can include baseball and tennis players—and painters and carpenters.